NinaQuik/bikesharing/README.md

 ### Trips by Weekday

-Weekdays are busiest, with male subscribers riding most often Monday through Friday.
-Customers ride more often on weekends, and unspecified genders tend to be customers.
+Weekdays are busiest, with male subscribers riding Monday through Friday.
+Customers (non-subscribers) ride more often on weekends, and unspecified genders tend to be customers.
 It's possible that the subscriber registration process requires gender identification, whereas customer rides are more anonymous.
 It appears that male commuters are the bread and butter of bikeshare rides in August despite the generally favorable weather for weekend tourist bike rides at this time of the year.

 ![weekday](/Resources/gender_weekday.png)

 Commuting hours between 7-9 am and 5-7 pm on weekdays are the most popular times for rides.
-Most bikes are clearly used for commuting.
+Most bikes are clearly used for commuting purposes.

 ![gender_hours](/Resources/gender_hours.png)

-## Peak Locations
+### Peak Locations
 The most popular starting locations are clustered around busy Manhattan, with many popular spots near train stations like Grand Central and Penn Station.

 ![top_start_locs](/Resources/top_starting_locations.png)